 10. Do not use internally unless properly trained to do so.

 The NAHA provides a great amount of useful information.
-When it comes to breastfeeding and using essential oils, it is vital that you have information.
+When it comes to breastfeeding and using essential oils, it you must have information.

 Essential oils for breastfeeding can be a great resource if used properly.